Druid

 Druid has expressive vector drawing capabilities that you should use whenever possible.

-Vector drawing is also used by the widgets that come included with druid.
+Vector drawing is also used by the widgets that come included with Druid.

 Handling different pixel densities is done at the druid-shell